device42/warranty_check/README.md

 - Using offset per 100 requests instead of doing a full request of all devices
 - Brief pause per api call to prevent blockage at the api request site (1 second pause per api call)
 - Making a remark if the session for the api call is unauthorized (http code 401)
+- Added section to also update systems which have had their serials numbers changed due to a life_cycle event.
+- Using offset per 50 requests instead of 100.
+The Dell API seems to limit response to 80 serials.
+For every 100 requests no info came back for the last 20 serials.
+- Added a service_level_group for dell equipment as that also has warranty contracts

 ## Plans
 - Include life_cycle event to register the purchase date.
 Unfortunately it can’t can done now, as I can’t easily compare purchases with the information found at dell.
 The life_cycle event doesn’t give back the serial, only the devicename.
 It would be nice if the serial_no could be added to the output of GET /api/1.0/lifecycle_event/